pkaliosis/ML-Spotify-Valence-Prediction/README.md

 Spotify offers the following information that have been releveant to the task:

-Get Track's Audio Features and Get Tracks' Audio Features.
+-Get Track's Audio Features and Get Tracks' Audio Features.

-Get Track's Audio Analysis.
+-Get Track's Audio Analysis.

 There are two main goals on this project.